Creating a Custom Release Notes Template Containing Release Comments

 - Make sure that you have entered some release comment text on the issues with the fix versions from above(in our example if there is not a release comment for an issue then nothing will display and it will look very much like the original Release Notes).

 Browse to the release notes page, click the 'Browse Project' link in the top navigation, click the 'Release Notes' link on the resulting page, choose your 'Version' and 'Style', and click 'Create'.
 You should see the release note comments text after the summary text for each issue.
-The screen should look something like this:

 Step 4: Filtering Release Notes